waggle-sensor/summer2020/akhil/akhildailyblog.md

 * Data and Code Repositories - Sage Data Repository (contains all data from sensor and AI@Edge), Edge Code Repository (Library of AI@Edge code that can be run on Waggle software stack)
 * Utilities - Virtual Waggle (environment for edge computing code for the Waggle framework), Bench-top Waggle Driver (user can control physical attributes of Waggle node)
 * Support infrastructure - Chameleon (large scale testbed that includes cloud controlled hardware), Beehive (cloud endpoint)

+Notes about Docker
+* Docker places processes that are running on a system into a container.
+A container runs the process in its own environment and contains its own file system.

+I went over the learning agreement with Raj and Jake and learned the project goals and what is expected of me.

+#### Issues/Errors/To Do:
+- Continue familiarizing myself with Sage, Docker, and Chameleon